How do I search for my clients, contacts, counselors and/or new eCenter records?

 The Neoserra search window, found at the top of the screen, is case insensitive and you don't need to type in a complete name to get a match.

-You must type in a minimum of three characters and the best matched items will appear in the window.
+You must type in a minimum of three characters to match on all fields except the phone numbers, you need at least 4 digits to match on the phone number fields.
+You don't have to put in the full telephone number to find a match but at least 4 numbers are required without any dashes, parentheses or other special characters.
+The best matched items will appear in the window.
 The search match on the following fields in a variety of record types:

 |Record Type||Fields Searched|

 Client Phone Numbers: Phone Number and Secondary Phone Number

 Contact Phone Numbers: Work Phone Number, Phone Number or Cell Phone